ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

   </dd>
 </dl>

-After you create keys in {{site.data.keyword.keymanagementserviceshort}}, the system returns an ID value that you can use to make API calls to the service.
+After you create a key in {{site.data.keyword.keymanagementserviceshort}}, the system returns a key ID that is used to uniquely identify the key resource.
+You can use this ID value to make API calls to the service.
-You can retrieve the ID value for your keys from the
+You can retrieve the key ID for your key from the
 {{site.data.keyword.keymanagementserviceshort}} dashboard or by using the [{{site.data.keyword.keymanagementserviceshort}} API](/apidocs/key-protect){: external}.